Just Listed / Under Contract / Just Sold

 When the home in question is your own listing, these cards demonstrate that you are an agent who gets things done.

-You can still use these cards to generate business for yourself – as long as you don’t pretend that you’re listing agent.
+You can still use these cards to generate business for yourself – as long as you don’t pretend that you’re the listing agent.
+(Yes, this is important.
+False advertising is against the Code of Ethics.)

 How?
 By simply announcing that there is a home for sale in the neighborhood, and showing those homeowners why that might matter to them.